hamza9559/Ex-1-NFA-to-DFA/README.md

 Step 5 : Mark the states of DFA which contains final state of NFA as final states of DFA.
 # PROGRAM:
 ```
-// C Program to illustrate how to convert e-nfa to DFA
 #include <stdio.h>
 #include <stdlib.h>
 #include <string.h>